kakila/EventManager/README.md

-CallbckPubManager
+EventManager
 ================

-A library for attaching callback to Event publishers for the Dwenguino/Arduino platform.
+A library for attaching *Callbacks* to *Event Publishers* for the Dwenguino/Arduino platform.

 Introduction
 ------------